Sunday, January 2, 2022

 Our study of dental calculus from the Eneolithic site of Botai to the east, where early horse milking has been suggested by lipid analysis (albeit equivocally), did not yield milk proteins.
 Although two samples are insufficient for drawing broad conclusions, this finding does not support widespread milk consumption at the site.
 However, two calculus samples from Early Bronze Age individuals of the Pontic–Caspian region do provide evidence for the consumption of horse milk.
 Combined with archaeogenetic evidence that places the Botai horses on a different evolutionary trajectory than the domesticated DOM2 E. caballus lineage, this finding—if backed up by further sampling and analysis—would seem to firmly shift the focus of sustained early horse domestication on the Eurasian steppe to the Pontic–Caspian region.
 So far, the oldest horse specimens that carry the DOM2 lineage date to between 2074 to 1625 calibrated years BC, at which time the lineage is archaeologically attested in present-day Russia, Romania and Georgia.
 Our identification of—to our knowledge—the earliest horse milk proteins yet identified on the steppe or anywhere else reveals the presence of domestic horses in the western steppe by the Early Bronze Age, which suggests that the region (where the first evidence for horse chariots later emerged at about 2000 BC) may have been the initial epicentre for domestication of the DOM2 lineage during the late fourth or third millennium BC.

-Archaeological information of the site;
+Archaeological information of the site:

 Krivyanskyi IX (Number of Individuals: 2; Individual Archaeology Codes: EBA: KRI9 K.4 N-21; KRI9 K.2 N-2) This burial ground is located between three small rivers in the Don basin, 30 km northeast of Rostovon-Don.
 It consists of seven kurgans that in total contained 92 burials.
 The site was used from the Eneolithic through the LBA, and also included some later household pits of the medieval Khazar period.
 The analyzed archaeological remains come from four mounds; the earliest phase of mound construction dates to the EBA Yamnaya culture (No. 1, 2, 4) and MBA (No. 5).